svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_esp32_repl/index.md

 With the UART configured we can implement `get_char`, `put_char` and `inputline`.

 The `get_char` functions uses `uart_read_bytes` to try to read a byte from the UART.
-If this does deliver any character within a certain time-frame, the function returns the integer `-1` otherwise it returns the character value stored in an int.
+If this does not deliver any character within a certain time-frame, the function returns the integer `-1` otherwise it returns the character value stored in an int.

 ```